aimacode/aima-java/aimax-osm/README.txt

 In the current version, relation entities are ignored and the size of the map should be limited to about a million nodes to avoid long loading times.
-E.g. detailed maps of cities like Berlin can be loaded and displayed without any problem if enough heap space is provided (VM argument -Xmx500M).
+For example, detailed maps of cities like Berlin can be loaded and displayed without any problem if enough heap space is provided (VM argument -Xmx500M).